 Our lightest espresso, Arboretum is a celebration of nature and origin.
 It changes regularly to reflect the freshest and most interesting coffees that we can find and may take the form of a harmonious blend or a stunning single estate.
 Sweet and vibrant in milk, bright and juicy when drunk black, Arboretum is a coffee for the curious and the bold.

 Snow Stone, our winter blend, evokes all the flavours of the season.
 Two natural processed coffee, one from Brazil and one from Ethiopia, that combine to give you a dried cherry sweetness and a smooth chestnut flavour.
+Added to this is a little washed processed coffee from Colombia.
 The fuller roast style adds dark chocolate overtones and a full body.

 The coffee takes its name from one of the Stanza Stones, a series of poems carved into the rocks in the Pennine Hills.
 The Snow Stone itself sits in a long disused quarry at Pule Hill above the village of Marsden, etched with a verse from acclaimed poet Simon Armitage.

 To be enjoyed in front of the fire when there’s crisp white snow outside.

 Our Lamplight Decaf is gently decaffeinated using the Swiss Water method.
 This process not only removes the caffeine without resorting to harsh chemicals but also imparts a breaded sweetness that resembles rich fruit cake.
 Delicious brewed in every method Lamplight is coffee without caffeine or compromise.

 We were getting requests for a traditional Italian style espresso.
 This made us nervous as cheap Italian espresso blends can be bitter from over roasting and cheap robusta.